MaxHalford/chime/README.md

 ```

-Note that if you set the theme to `'random'`, a random theme will be picked each time you play a sound.
+Note that if you set the theme to `'random'`, then a random theme will be picked each time you play a sound.

 ## IPython/Jupyter magic